-On August 14, 2013, SOC Land opted to surrender the original copy of the Certificate of Registration no. 2011-193 issued to SOC Land as New Developer of Low-Cost Mass Housing Project cancelled the Company's entitlement to an ITH for three years.
+On August 14, 2013, SOC Land opted to surrender the original copy of the Certificate of Registration No. 2011-193 issued as New Developer of Low-Cost Mass Housing Project, which cancelled SOC Land's entitlement to an ITH for three years.

-In 2014, SOC Land ventured into horizontal housing development through Althea Residences in Binan, Laguna with an initial offering of 214 commercial and residential lots and house and lot packages and covered by HLURB License To Sell No. 029073 released on September 22, 2014.
+In 2014, SOC Land ventured into horizontal housing development through Althea Residences in Binan, Laguna with an initial offering of 214 commercial and residential lots and house and lot packages and covered by Housing and Land Use Regulatory Board (HLURB) License To Sell No. 029073 released on September 22, 2014.
 On the same year, the second tower of Anuva Residences, the Azalea Tower with 618 units of combined studio, 1-bedroom and 2-bedroom units was offered for sale and a License To Sell was issued by HLURB on July 31, 2015.

 In 2018, a portion of Althea Residences was reconfigured from 17 commercial lots into 32 townhouse and lots units that offered a better return for SOC Land.
-Althea was also geared for expansion on the adjoining 2.2 hectare property offering an additional 132 residential lots and house and lot packages with the necessary permits and license expected to be completed by mid-2019.
+Althea was also geared for expansion on the adjoining 2.2 hectare property offering an additional 132 residential lots and house and lot packages with the necessary permits and license.

-As of the end of 2020, SOC Land is also studying the feasibility of developing in other areas with potential sites in consideration in Baguio City, Manila City and Quezon City, among other places.
+As of the December 31, 2021, SOC Land is studying the feasibility of developing in other areas such as Baguio City, Manila City and Quezon City, among other places.